 Imagine checking off everyone on your gift list and still having money left in the holiday budget.
-It's entirely possible — if you're willing to put in a bit of work before you set foot inside a store, says Beverly Harzog, credit expert and author of Confessions of a Credit Junkie.
+It's entirely possible — if you're willing to put in a bit of work before you go shopping, says Beverly Harzog, credit expert and author of Confessions of a Credit Junkie.
 "Create a holiday budget that is thorough, which means including even small presents, like a tip for your mail carrier or a bonus for the babysitter," she suggests, in an interview with Athene.

 Use these four tips to keep your holiday spending on track:

 - Make your list, and check it twice

 Having a gift in mind before you leave the house or go online will help you stick to your budget.
 Otherwise, you could end up buying what Harzog calls an "emotional" gift — one you see and buy on impulse.
 The problem with these kinds of gifts is that they're often outside your budget.
 Even if it's just $10 more than you planned on spending, if you do that for everyone on your list, it adds up quickly.
 And keep in mind that when it comes to putting gifts on your shopping list, you don't have to reinvent the wheel.
 If you've purchased a well-received present in the past, give the same or a similar gift again.
 For example, if your teenage niece loved the $25 Amazon gift card you gave her last year and spent the entire thing before Christmas Eve was over, it could be a winner again this year.

 - Focus on what they'll love, not how much they'll think you spent

 Spend what feels comfortable for your budget.
 You don't have to match your gift to the recipient's tax bracket.
-In many instances, the gift of an experience — a day fishing at the lake, a cooking class, tickets to see a favorite band — is the best thing you can give.
+In many instances, the gift of an experience — a day fishing at the lake, a virtual cooking class — is the best thing you can give.
 You can modify based on what you can afford, and you don't have to worry about giving someone who has everything more "stuff."

 - Track your spending